 All the price savings, none of the worry.
 On top of dealing with a most honest salesman and thoughtful mechanic for your pre- and post-purchase needs, incentives are given to make buying from me, both locally and online, the best deal around.

-All bikes receive 90 days free labor and 90 days of 10% off accessories.
+All bikes receive 90 days free labor and 90 days of discounts on most accessories.

-Bikes $1199 and up purchased in-state receive a Florida Discount of 3% to help pay down some of those local taxes.
+Certain models $1299 and up purchased in-state receive a Florida Discount to help pay down some of those local taxes.

 Explore more than just your destination’s antique shopping strip.
 Forego the hassle of strapping a full-size bike onto your car and the constant locking and unlocking of it outside every shop.
 Placed in the trunk, you still have plenty of room for your beach gear and souvenirs.